gpyzy/nginx-helloworld/README.md

 * --debug is used for display debug information in bash console
 * -d runs the container in detached mode.
 Go to https://docs.docker.com/compose/reference/up/ to find more detail.

+## Learned things
+* Once ```rancher-compose up``` is run successfully, rancher will cached the docker-compose file content.
+I tried change the local docker-compose file and the change didn't influence the subsequnt ```rancher-compose up``` command.
+You need to run ```rancher-compose rm helloworld``` to remove the existing service, and then your local docker-compose.yml will be used by rancher again.